TheDuckAI/DuckTrack/README.md

 ## Running the App

 You can run the app like any other desktop app on your computer.
 If you decided to not download the app or build it from source, just run `python main.py` and it should work the same.
-You will be interacting with the app through an app tray icon.
+You will be interacting with the app through an app tray icon or a small window.

 ### Recording